What is Kinship Care?

 As a kinship caregiver, you can provide the healing, support and guidance that can change a lifetime for an at-risk child.
 In some cases, kinship foster placement can become a forever home for a child in need.
 Foster Care Licensing provides the following services:

-- foster parent recruitment
+- resource family recruitment

-- licensing of foster family homes.
+- licensing of resource family homes.

-- training and support for foster families
+- training and support for resource families

 - enforcement of foster care regulations